sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * isMandatory - *Boolean*.
 Indication whether reporting a given attribute is mandatory or conditional.
 * attributeRelationship - *Object*.
 The *[attributeRelationship](#attributeRelationship)* object describes how the value of this attribute varies with the values of other components.
 These relationships will be used to determine the attachment level of the attribute in the various data formats.
 * measureRelationship - *Array* of *String*s *optional*.
 The measureRelationship array identifies the measures that the attribute applies to.
 If this is not used, the attribute is assumed to apply to all measures.
 If used, it contains one or more identifiers of (a) local measure(s).
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
+The reporting year start and end day attributes take their semantics from their respective concept identity (usually the REPORTING_YEAR_START_DAY and REPORTING_YEAR_END_DAY concepts), yet always have a fixed identifier (REPORTING_YEAR_START_DAY and REPORTING_YEAR_END_DAY).
 * conceptRoles - *Array* of *String*s *optional*.
 ConceptRole references (through URNs) the concepts which define roles which this attribute serves.
-If the concept from which the attribute takes its identity also defines a role the concept serves, then the isConceptRole indicator can be set to true on the concept identity rather than repeating the reference here.
 * localRepresentation - *Object* *optional*.
 The *[localRepresentation](#localRepresentation)* object defines the representation for the attribute.
+The representation for the reporting year start or end day attribute that has the conceptRole with concept ID "REPORTING_PERIOD_START_DAY"/"REPORTING_PERIOD_END_DAY" and states the month and day at which the reporting year begins or ends, does not allow for enumerated values and its text format is fixed to be a day and month in the ISO 8601 format of '--MM-DD'.

 Example: